mpeder/azdevopssecurity/README.md

 For a general introduction to the security in the Azure DevOps service please see the [security whitepaper](https://docs.microsoft.com/en-us/azure/devops/articles/team-services-security-whitepaper?view=azure-devops).

+If you are interested in DevSecOps from a cultural perspective I would recommend this article: [https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/security-in-devops](https://docs.microsoft.com/en-us/azure/devops/learn/devops-at-microsoft/security-in-devops)

 ## Practices
  1. [Secure Your Azure DevOps Account][1]
  2. [Know Your Azure DevOps Account & Projects][2]